cloud-platforms-streaming/streaming-docs/streamers-guide.md

 * Streaming key acquisition
 * Scenes and more assets (D. Russo helping with animations)
-* Add more resources, hints, and refined settings
+* Add more resources, hints, and refined settings (almost done)